Do I need to take an avalanche course?

 See our Program Overview for an more in-depth look at what each course offers.

-Why are some Level 1 courses less than the total 24 hours required by the AAA?
+Why are some (non-AIARE) Level 1 courses less than the total 24 hours required by the AAA?

-The American Avalanche Association (AAA) which is our national avalanche organization requires that all Level 1 courses be 24 hours in length. http://www.americanavalancheassociation.org/pdf/EDCOMM_Table_071008.pdf
+All AIARE 1 courses are a minimum of 24 hours and comply with the American Avalanche Association’s guidelines for a level 1 course.
+The AAA, which is our national avalanche organization requires that all Level 1 courses be 24 hours in length. http://www.americanavalancheassociation.org/pdf/EDCOMM_Table_071008.pdf

 This gives the requisite time necessary for course participants to receive and practice the information.